Old Town Hall, Belfast: History

 Following significant population growth, largely associated with the linen and rope-making industries, the town became a municipal borough in 1842.
-Council meetings were initially held in a small rented building in Victoria Square which later became part of the premises of Cantrell & Cochrane.
-By the mid-19th century the town council found this arrangement inadequate and decided to commission a purpose-built town hall.
+Council meetings were initially held in a small rented building in Victoria Square, which later became part of the premises of Cantrell & Cochrane.
+By the mid-19th century, the town council found this arrangement inadequate and decided to commission a purpose-built town hall.
 The site they selected was a former pork market in Victoria Street.
-The new building was designed by Anthony Jackson in the Italianate style, built by a local contractor, James Henry, in red brick with red sandstone dressings at a cost of £33,000 and was completed in 1871.
+The new building was designed by Anthony Jackson in the Italianate style, built by a local contractor, James Henry, in red brick with red sandstone dressings for £33,000 and was completed in 1871.

-The design involved a symmetrical main frontage with nineteen bays facing onto Victoria Street with the end blocks of three bays each projected forward as pavilions; the central section of five bays, which also projected forward, featured a central porch formed by two pairs of Ionic order columns supporting a gabled canopy.
+The design involved a symmetrical main frontage with nineteen bays facing onto Victoria Street, with the end blocks of three bays each projected forward as pavilions; the central section of five bays, which also projected forward, featured a central porch formed by two pairs of Ionic order columns supporting a gabled canopy.
 On either side of the central block, there were connecting blocks of four bays each.
-The building was fenestrated on both floors by round headed windows with voussoirs and, at roof level, there was a balustraded parapet across the whole frontage.
+The building was fenestrated on both floors by round-headed windows with voussoirs and, at roof level, there was a balustraded parapet across the whole frontage.
 The central and end blocks featured moulded pediments containing oculi and these blocks were surmounted by mansard roofs.
 Internally, the principal rooms were the municipal offices, the recorder's courtroom and the police courtroom.
 The furniture was made of polished oak with green Morocco leather.